rooteduniverse1003/Android-Platform-NDK/docs/BuildSystemMaintainers.md

 to the application's `minSdkVersion`.

 The API level targeted by an NDK application determines which APIs will be exposed for use by the application.
-APIs that are not present in the targeted API level cannot be linked directly, but may be accessed via `dlsym`.
+By default, APIs that are not present in the targeted API level cannot be linked directly, but may be accessed via `dlsym`.
 An NDK application running on a device with an API level lower than the target will often not load at all.
 If it does load, it may not behave as expected.
 This is not a supported configuration.
+This behavior can be altered by following the section about [weak symbols].
+Be sure your users understand the implications of doing so.

 The major/minor version number given to an Android OS has no meaning when it comes to determining its API level.
 See the table in the [Build numbers]